 Maxine bought the farm ten years ago, and has been decorating the sheep since then.

-She added: “You can buy marker spray, if they are lambing or in a race you would mark them with spray to identify which is which, to tell if they have all been done.
+She added: “You can buy marker spray.
+If they are lambing or in a race you would mark them with spray.
+To identify which is, to tell if they have all been done.